msbicer/APIDoclet/README.md

 APIDoclet
 =========

 APIDoclet is a [Javadoc](http://www.oracle.com/technetwork/java/javase/documentation/index-jsp-135444.html) doclet for Java WEB APIs.
 Aim of this project is to be able to generate user-friendly API documentation with ease.
+PDF and HTML outputs are supported.

 Documentation is generated using Javadoc documentation and annotations.
 Thus standard Java documentation format is enough.
 Although there are some extra useful Javadoc tags: